Internal medicine

 • Hepatitis B vaccination

-• If a condom broke or came off, testing 2-4 weeks later is recommended
+• If a condom broke or came off, testing is recommended 2-4 weeks later

-• Suspect you may have been infected by a partner
+• Suspect infection from a partner

-Features of Our STI Care
+Features of Our STI Services

-• Privacy-first reception and consultation system
+• Reception and consultation system with utmost privacy

-• Package tests available for asymptomatic individuals
+• Panel tests available for those without symptoms

 • Site-specific testing including pharyngeal and rectal areas